Arctem/dungeon-world-classes/machoman.md

 ### Alignments

 Chaotic - Leap into danger without a plan.
-(Rogue)
 Neutral - Defeat a worthy opponent.
-(Warrior)
 Good - Turn a foe into a friend.

 ### Races

 Dwarf - **As long as you are touching the ground**, you cannot be moved by attacks that also deal damage.
-(Strongarm)
 Human - **When you attack with a thrown weapon**, deal +1d4 damage.
-(Strongarm)
 Halfling - **When you defy danger and use your small size to your advantage**, take +1.
-(Acrobat, Warrior)
 Orc - When used as a weapon, your body gains forceful and messy.

 ### Bonds